sonvuuu28/DE_2025_BigData_Project/README.md

 ---

 ## ⚡ 4.
 ETL Streaming <a name="etl-streaming"></a>
 - **Story**: Each week is a “race” for the most-voted music videos.
-Spark Streaming continuously ingests votes, calculates real-time counts, and updates the leaderboard in Streamlit.
+Spark Streaming continuously ingests votes, calculates real-time counts, and updates the leaderboard on console.
 Users see which videos are leading and which are gaining votes fast.
 - **Design concept**:
   ![Stream ETL Design](img/idea_design_stream_ETL.png)